 Its purpose is to evaluate the retinal morphology and to investigate the presence of characteristic pigment spots on the retinal surface.
-Some forms of retinitis are not characterized by the presence of spots on the bottom of the eye.
+Some forms of retinitis do not include the presence of spots on the bottom of the eye as symptoms.

 The visual field test